hyosung11/Launch-School/Courses/journal.md

 11:00 Reviewing Elaine's notes and using her notes to update my glossary.

 17:21 Grinding through Elaine's notes and synthesizing them into my glossary.
 Time to make dinner.

+## 20211007 목요일

+09:08 Back from my walk through the duck pond and the one mosquito got me.
+I see that Elaine and I have similar or almost the same notes.
+I just need to do more practice problems and increase my speed.
+I can do this.

+09:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex and Laurent
+   * [x] 2.
+Study Elaine's notes and integrate them into my glossary
+   * [x] 3.
+SPOT Study Session
+   * [ ] 4.
+Read *The Programmer's Brain* chapter 5: Reaching a deeper understanding of code

+2. What will you do today?
+   * [x] 1.
+Study Elaine's notes and integrate them into my glossary

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Playing ping pong with Louis and reffing this afternoon.